 Local Governments and the Construction Industry

 While frustrating roadblocks for female-owned businesses still exist at the federal level, local governments are taking steps to encourage women in construction.
-This is partially because local governments at the state, county and city levels are more concerned about lawsuits for discrimination than the federal government.
-It’s also because these governments have established initiatives requiring a higher percentage of construction work be awarded to women in construction.
+This is partially because local governments at the state, county, and city levels are more concerned about lawsuits for discrimination than the federal government.
+It’s also because these governments have established initiatives requiring a higher percentage of construction work to be awarded to women in construction.
 Many of these initiatives require officials to actively seek out bids from women in business.